The Bag It Up for Goodwill Challenge

 What are the rules for the challenge?

 The Bag It Up for Goodwill Donation Challenge runs from 4/1 – 4/30.
 The challenge is open to elementary schools only and schools must be located inside Goodwill of Western and Northern Connecticut (GWNCT) territory.
 Donations must be made at a participating GWNCT location.
 An event donation slip must be filled out and passed to the donation attendant at the time of donation.
 Donations without an accompanying slip cannot be counted in the challenge.
 Likewise, donation slips given after a donation cannot be counted.
 At the discretion of the attendant/manager, Goodwill reserves the right to verify and adjust numbers on the slip to ensure the most accurate counts.
 Throughout April, Goodwill will provide school standings, updates and winners exclusively on our Facebook event page.
 Winning schools will be announced on Wednesday, May 8th.
 If the winning school cannot accommodate the entirety of the grand prize, it relinquishes eligibility to accept and the next school in line will be offered the opportunity to accept.
-The private performance date will be dictated by the artist and is non-negotiable, and the event must take place at the winning school.
+The private performance date will fall between May 20 - June 7, this is dictated by the artist and is non-negotiable, and the event must take place at the winning school.
 During the event, cupcakes will be provided by NoRA’s Cupcake Company.
 Allergies cannot be accommodated for, and alternative treats are the sole responsibility of the school.
 Winning event will be filmed and photographed for promotional use.
 All approval/refusal for students and faculty to be captured on film or in photos is the sole responsibility of the school.
 The school must provide a separate area for students whose parents do not want their likeness captured in video or photographs.
 All monetary prizes are awarded in the form of AMEX gift cards.
 Gift cards will be mailed via FedEx and require signature by June 1 for second and third place prizes.
 Gift card for winning school will be delivered at the time of grand prize event.
 Materials for the challenge are available to download and use at www.bagitupforgoodwill.org.
 Goodwill reserves the right to change or alter this challenge.

 Goodwill is not responsible for any slips that are not received, are lost, or illegible.
 Management reserves the right to verify the number of items indicated by the donor on the submitted donation slip to ensure accurate counts for this challenge.